DarkShoro/lgmc/README.md

 - ✅ **Multilingual** (French and English) with automatic translation updates
 - ✅ **Flexible configuration** with automatic migration
 - ❌ **Production ready** - The project is still under active development
+- ❌ **Customizable** - Some configuration currently have no effects

 ---